Lake Mattamuskeet Watershed Restoration Plan

-Lake Mattamuskeet is a vital part of the Hyde County’s amazing natural and cultural heritage.
-County residents and visitors treasure this natural resource.
+Lake Mattamuskeet, the largest lake in North Carolina, is a vital part of Hyde County’s amazing natural and cultural heritage.
+Coastal residents and visitors alike value this national treasure.

 However, declining water quality and elevated water levels are threatening the future of this natural wonder.
 In 2017, Hyde County, N.C.
 Wildlife Resources Commission and the U.S. Fish and Wildlife Service formed a partnership and contracted the Coastal Federation to develop a watershed restoration plan.
 This plan aims to address both poor water quality within the Lake as well as chronic and persistent flooding on the surrounding landscape.

 The partners embarked on an 18-month planning process that involved stakeholder and public engagement, and on August 7, 2019, the Lake Mattamuskeet Watershed Restoration Plan was officially approved by the N.C.
 Department of Environmental Quality.